openstack/ceilometer/doc/source/admin/telemetry-dynamic-pollster.rst

    fashion.
 This feature is "a nice" to have, but is currently not implemented.

-*  APIs that return a list of entries directly, without a first key for the list.
-An example is Aodh alarm list.

 The dynamic pollsters system configuration (for OpenStack APIs)
 ---------------------------------------------------------------